-The approach acknowledges a 2010 study of the coastal edge of QEP which estimated that within 50 years up to 40 metres of fore-dunes would be lost, a single large storm event could result in 40 metres of erosion, and ongoing erosion is likely to occur along the toe of foredunes.
+The approach responds to a 2010 study of the coastal edge of QEP which estimated that within 50 years up to 40 metres of fore-dunes would be lost, a single large storm event could result in 40 metres of erosion, and ongoing erosion is likely to occur along the toe of fore-dunes.

-“The coastal edge of the park is a dynamic natural landscape, vulnerable to erosion and the effects of climate change,” says Greater Wellington Manager, Parks, Amanda Cox.
+“The coastal edge of the park is a dynamic landscape, vulnerable to erosion and the effects of climate change.
+We’ve taken the view that we must acknowledge the threat and act now to manage it as far as possible,” says Greater Wellington Chair Chris Laidlaw.

 “The plan is about adapting to circumstances.
 It’s obviously futile to fight against the immeasurable forces that erode these shores.
-The better course is to allow natural coastal processes to take place while protecting key assets and enabling access,” says Amanda.
+The better course is to allow natural coastal processes to take place while protecting key assets and enabling access,” says Cr Laidlaw.